rousan/sl/README.md

-# nsl
+# sl

-An utility tool to list all runnable npm scripts from package.json file.
+An utility tool to list all npm scripts from package.json file.

-> nsl = npm script list
+> sl = script list